nent/nent/packages/core/src/components/n-action/readme.md

 <n-data></n-data>
 ```

-> NOTE: You must enable data services, by adding an `n-data` element to the page.
+> ℹ️ Note: You must enable data services, by adding an `n-data` element to the page.

 #### Real example